 C-17 San Jacinto Regional Watershed Master Drainage Plan

-The San Jacinto Regional Watershed Master Drainage Plan (MDP) is a comprehensive regional study funded by a federal grant and local partnerships.
-The MDP study effort is led by the Harris County Flood Control District (HCFCD), joined by three other local agencies: the San Jacinto River Authority (SJRA), Montgomery County, and the City of Houston.
+The San Jacinto Regional Watershed Master Drainage Plan (SJMDP) is a comprehensive regional study funded by a federal grant and local partnerships.
+The SJMDP study effort is led by the Harris County Flood Control District (HCFCD), joined by three other local agencies: the San Jacinto River Authority (SJRA), Montgomery County, and the City of Houston.

 This map shows the web of creeks and their tributaries that drain into the upper/northern portion of the San Jacinto River and reflects the limits of the current MDP study boundary which ends just downstream of I-10.